Tennessee Sports Betting: 11 Best Legal Betting Sites in 2023

 Legal sportsbooks in Tennessee

 Online and mobile wagering remains the lone option for Tennessee sports bettors.
-There are no retail sportsbooks in Tennessee.
-There are currently 11 legal sportsbooks in the state, but 13 operators are now licensed.
+There is no retail sports betting or land-based sportsbooks in Tennessee.
+There are currently 12 legal sportsbooks in the state.
 With no limitations on the number of licenses allowed, we could see a continued influx of sportsbooks in the Tennessee market.

-TwinSpires TN stopped taking wagers on March 16, 2022 and is no longer available to Tennessee sports bettors.
+TwinSpires TN stopped taking wagers on March 16, 2022, and is no longer available to Tennessee sports bettors.
+ZenSports went live in Tennessee on June 8, 2023, and Bally Bet launched on Oct.
+18, 2024.

 Tennessee's online and mobile sportsbooks